Updated on Feb 9th, 2018: Google has announced that ALL SITES WILL BE MARKED NOT SECURE IN JULY OF 2018

 How much does an SSL certificate cost?

 I have seen SSL certificates offered from $0 to $100 annually for a basic SSL.
-Most of my clients fall into this category.
 Pricing depends on your hosting company.
-Many free certificates require 90 day renewals.
+Many free certificates require 90-day renewals but most hosting will do this automatically.
 Some hosting companies will not allow an outside SSL to be applied.
-I recommend starting with your hosting company for your SSL certificate purchase.
-This may not be the cheapest option, but you will most likely have the smoothest experience in applying the SSL to your website and the easiest process of renewing it each year.
+I recommend finding a host that will allow Let’s Encrypt (free SSL).

 Can WebCami do this for me?